Fort Tryon Park is Your Outdoor Gym!

-The historic 67-acre park overlooking the Hudson River is a great place to be physically active while enjoying nature and spectacular views.
+This historic, 85-year-old, 67-acre park overlooking the Hudson River is a great place to be physically active while enjoying nature and spectacular views.
 The park has over eight miles of paved paths for walking and running.
 Bicyclists may enjoy the one mile bike lane along the park drive.
-Additional amenities include: two playgrounds, basketball and volleyball courts, two workout stations, ping pong tables, and lawns for playing catch, Frisbee, and tag.
-You can also use one of 42 staircases for your workout.
+Additional amenities include two playgrounds with workout stations, basketball and volleyball courts, ping pong tables, and lawns for playing catch, Frisbee, and tag.
+You can also use any of 52 staircases for your workout.